Professional practice

 - Public international law

 Naomi was appointed to the Attorney General’s Public International Law C Panel of Junior Counsel in 2020.
-She is a Trustee of the British Institute of International and Comparative Law.
+She is a Trustee of the British Institute of International and Comparative Law and a member of the Executive Committee of the Bar Human Rights Committee.

 Allegations of Genocide under the Convention on the Prevention and Punishment of the Crime of Genocide (Ukraine v Russian Federation): acting for the United Kingdom as an intervening State in this case before the International Court of Justice (led by Ben Juratowitch KC and Philippa Webb).

-Sovereignty over the Sapodilla Cayes (Belize v Honduras): counsel for Belize in this case before the International Court of Justice concerning sovereignty over a group of islands in the Gulf of Honduras (led by Payam Akhavan, Sam Wordsworth KC and Ben Juratowitch KC).
+Sovereignty over the Sapodilla Cayes (Belize v Honduras): counsel for Belize in this case before the International Court of Justice concerning sovereignty over a group of islands in the Gulf of Honduras (led by Payam Akhavan, Sam Wordsworth KC, Ben Juratowitch KC and Mathias Forteau).

 Appeal Relating to the Jurisdiction of the ICAO Council under Article 84 of the Convention on International Civil Aviation, and Appeal Relating to the Jurisdiction of the ICAO Council under Article II, Section 2, of the 1944 International Air Services Transit Agreement: acted as junior counsel (led by Payam Akhavan) for the Arab Republic of Egypt in these cases before the International Court of Justice.